Alethio36/mediastack/README.md

 ## Invites (Wizarr)

 Wizarr turns "set up my account" into a link.
-Its first run is a one-time UI step (admin account, connect Jellyfin at `http://jellyfin:8096`, mint an API key — `wire wizarr` walks you through it and stores the key).
+Its first run is a one-time UI step: create the admin account, add Jellyfin as a server (URL `http://jellyfin:8096`, using the stack's Jellyfin API key — shown by `credentials`), and mint a Wizarr API key. `wire wizarr` walks you through it with the exact values to paste, and stores the key.
 After that:

 ```bash
 ./mediastack.sh invite               # never-expiring invitation URL